rafimt/Geocoding-App/README.md

 # Address Geocoding Tool
-A Python GUI application that converts addresses from Excel files into geographical coordinates (latitude and longitude) using the Nominatim geocoding service.
+A Python GUI application that converts German addresses from Excel files into geographical coordinates (latitude and longitude) using the Nominatim geocoding service.

 ## Prerequisites
 ### Required Python packages